TechnoDiktator/50-Days-50-Frontend-Projects/README.md

 7 -KeyCode - Shows the key and the keyCode you pressed

 8 - FAQBoxes -> Simple FAQ boxes that get triggered at the press of a button

+9 - Random Picker > A simple game that lets you enter choices seperated by a comma and then randomly selects a choice among them